ember-cli/ember-welcome-page/CONTRIBUTING.md

 - `yarn test:ember` – Run the test suite (with its default dependencies) and then exit.
 - `yarn test` – Run the test suite under each tested scenario and then exit.
 - `yarn scenario:list` - List the names of all tested scenarios.
+- `yarn scenario:run $SCENARIO_NAME` - Run only one scenario and then exit.
 - `yarn scenario:output $SCENARIO_NAME` - Create a copy of the test-app in the `./scenario` directory that is configured for the named scenario.
 Useful to interactively run and debug individual scenarios.
 (Caution: due to https://github.com/stefanpenner/node-fixturify-project/issues/56 you may need to invoke commands like "ember" as `./node_modules/ember-cli/bin/ember` because executables are not linked automatically into the scenario yet.)

 We use [scenario-tester](https://github.com/ef4/scenario-tester) to reconfigure the test-app with different dependencies to ensure that the addon works with all the intended Ember versions and build system variations.